ivanperez-keera/haskanoid/hands-on.md

-# Help Wanted
+# Hands-on

-In this file you will find suggestions for improving haskanoid.
+In this file you find ideas to improve haskanoid while focussing on (game) programming related areas that you might want to dive in deeper.
+The areas are: functional (reactive) programming, performance, human-computer interaction and input/output, and game design.

-# How to:
+## How to:

 If you want to work on one of the suggestions stated in this file (or something else that will improve haskanoid), check whether there is an open issue related